vainawiyasri-dev/Student-Management-System/README.md

-🎓Student Management System – MERN Capstone Project
+🎓 STUDENT MANAGEMENT SYSTEM – MERN CAPSTONE PROJECT

 A full-stack MERN application to manage student records with secure authentication, role-based access, and complete CRUD functionality.
 This project provides the core foundation for a final capstone project.